jacobfisher18/yntht/README.md

 - Frontend and backend tests; develop some sort of QA regression/smoke test
 - Prop types
 - Make wider use of redux
-- Clean up all references to colors, constants, hard coded values, etc.
-- Abstract CSS stuff into variables for consistency
 - Look for places where we can do multiple SQL statements in one query (i.e. initmy3 when user is created)
 - Escape all sql statements
 - Figure out a better css system; there are bugs if two classes have the same name, we need some namespacing for these classes somehow
 - Protect the api - api key, rate limiting, etc.
-- Somehow combine frontend api calls so we don't need to do so many requests on page load; we should be able to get all the initial user data at once
+- Combine frontend api calls so we don't need to do so many requests on data fetch; we should be able to get all the user data at once

 #### Later Features:
 - Figure out getting Feed and History to be responsive